NSX-T Federation-Part 4: Configure Stretched Networking

 Welcome to the fourth part of the NSX Federation series.
 In the last post, I talked about configuring local and global NSX-T managers to enable federation.
-In this post, I will show how we can leverage to configure stretched networking across sites.
+In this post, I will show how we can leverage it to configure stretched networking across sites.

 1: NSX-T Federation-Introduction & Architecture